 Inside Story: The Power of the Transformational Arc is an essential book for all writers, whether for screen, stage, or novels.
 Working with this method will help you to express your unique point of view through your stories and infuse your characters with depth and subtlety.
 If you want to write great stories, this is a great place to start.
 Highly recommended.

-You can discover more about the book and read an extract here.
+Discover more about the book and read an extract here.
 Or read my notes from Inside Story on the 3-Act Structure here.